joinpursuit/Pursuit-Core-Standards/curricula/android.md

 		<li>array assignment may be made in two ways - by size: int[] numArray = new int[3]; or by adding elements at assignment: String[] stringArray = {"Adam", "Becky", "Carl"};</li>
 		<li>arrays take up a contiguous space in memory, and its size cannot change after assignment (cannot add new elements), only the values of the elements stored at each index.
 This makes arrays immutable</li>
 		<li>array elements can be accessed by passing an index number into square brackets to the right of the variable name: numArray[2] = 42; System.out.println(stringArray[0]);</li>
+		<li>where Strings can have the method length() called upon them to return the number of characters, the number of elements in an Array is retreived by calling the actual parameter "length", not a method called "length()</li>
+		<li>like Strings, the index of the last element in an Array will always be equal to the value of the .length() property call, minus the integer one (1)</li>
 	</ul>
 <li>Abstract Data Types</li>
 	<ul>